htvekov/controllerx/docs/examples/Sonos display.md

 Copy Calibri Bold, Calibri Regular, Calibri Light fonts plus the special Heydings Icons font file to the ESPHome folder `/config/esphome/`

 ### Home Assistant sensors:
 Below you’ll find the HA template sensors needed in `configuration.yaml `for ESPHome display to work.
-ESPHome will also
+ESPHome will establish some four HA sensors as well presented on frontend.

 Note: `media_artist` and `media_title` attributes from HA's Sonos integration *could* be swapped for some radio stations, as these attributes are split from one combined string in the stream.
 Some radio stations have artist - title order, others use title - artist.
 You really can't tell...
 My danish radio stations (source list) all use the 'swapped' version, so my templates below swap these two attributes for radio stations.